snstrauss/vibe-ariel/README.md

-# JSX to Mermaid
+# Ariel

 A powerful tool that allows you to define Mermaid graphs using JSX syntax and compose them like React components.
-Built with render-jsx for maximum flexibility and component reusability.
+Built with TypeScript and Preact for maximum flexibility and component reusability.

 ## Features